-“Fintech,” as a term, “is relatively new, but a closer look suggests that all financial services companies are becoming fintech companies, including the well-established incumbents as well as early-stage startups,” according to John Taylor, Director of Economic Research at the Delaware Prosperity Partnership.
-In fact, “some are referring to fintech as a standalone new industry.”
+“Fintech,” as a term, is relatively new, but a closer look suggests that all financial services companies are becoming fintech companies, including the well-established incumbents as well as early-stage startups.
+In fact, some are referring to fintech as a standalone new industry.

 To get a better understanding of Delaware’s position within the broader national and global fintech landscape and provide the basis for all ongoing conversations about Delaware’s fintech future, Delaware Prosperity Partnership, the First State Fintech Lab (FSFL), and the University of Delaware’s Institute for Public Administration (IPA) have produced a detailed report – Delaware in a Fintech Future